FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 ### Rate Limiting

 So now you're using a modern hashing algorithm to hash user passwords.
-What happens when an attacker sends in a flood of HTTP traffic to your authentication end points?
+What happens when an attacker sends in a flood of HTTP traffic to your authentication endpoints?

 Individual HTTP requests seem to work fine, but hundreds and thousands of HTTP requests over a small window of time can bring a system to its knees.
 Since computing a hash is CPU intensive, this is often an easy target for attackers.
 How could you defend against this?